 When you think about terraces, your mind most likely turns toward those you can find in Old Montreal.
-Whether you’re among friends or family during a trip to le Vieux, or among colleagues on a lunch break or happy hour, there is definitely a terrace in the historic neighbourhood (THE summer vacation destination) for you to unwind at and take full advantage of the summer season!
+Whether you’re among friends or family during a trip to le Vieux, or among colleagues on a lunch break or happy hour, there is definitely a terrace in the historic neighbourhood for you to unwind at and take full advantage of the summer season!
 Enjoy terraces in le Vieux, and live like a local!

 Of course, as with all your gatherings, please respect the safety guidelines in effect.